wevote/WeVoteCordova/README.md

 to have been successfully run since WeVoteCordova relies on the `bundle.js` that is the 'compiled' resultof the React WebApp build.

-Cordova and our WeVoteCordova wants to load the `bundle.js` from a www directory, that (on Steve's Mac) is at `/Users/stevepodell/WebstormProjects/WeVoteCordova/www` and in order to make the setup easy to understand, there is now a www directory in the WebApp at `/Users/stevepodell/WebstormProjects/WebApp/www`
+Cordova and our WeVoteCordova wants to load the `bundle.js` from a www directory, that (on Steve's Mac) is at `/Users/stevepodell/WebstormProjects/WeVoteCordova/www` and there is now a www directory in the WebApp at `/Users/stevepodell/WebstormProjects/WebApp/www` which actually contains some of the WeVoteCordova code and its index.html

 These two www directories are joined together with [symlinks/Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link)

 ## Install Steps for iOS

 1. Change to the root for all of your projects
-If you followed the We Vote WebApp instructions your root might be `/Users/<YOUR NAME HERE>/MyProjects/`, but for now we are going to reference the Steve's setup
+If you followed the We Vote WebApp instructions your root might be `/Users/<YOUR NAME HERE>/MyProjects/`, but for now we are going to reference Steve's setup

     ```cd /Users/stevepodell/WebstormProjects```